klieret/icsc-paradigms-and-patterns/readme.md

 ## Running the exercises

+If you're completely new to this, use option 1 or 2.
+If you already have python and Jupyter set up on your computer, we recommend option 3.

 ### Option 1: Using binder

 This means you don't have to install anything, but you can simply use the binder service